-Eligible balance is optional in the MT 566 and a Confirmed balance type has been introduced to give the balance on which the confirmation postings related to
+Eligible balance is optional in the MT 566, and a Confirmed balance type has been introduced to give the balance on which the confirmation postings related to

 e.g. Eligible balance on ex date: 500 ; Cash on 300 and Stock on 200.

 Leading to one MT 566 confirming the credit based on the election of 300 (=confirmed balance) and one MT 566 confirming the securities posting based on the election of 200 shares. (=confirmed balance).

-This "confirmed balance" is not to be confused with the posting balance (i.e. the amount posted).
-The SMPG recommends the use of this balance type when applicable.
-CS: Is this correct?
-Do we mean CONB or another balance?
+This "confirmed balance" is now mandatory in the MT566.